strubrina/Richtax/README.md

 ## Using the App

-Please refer to the documentation in the web app itself.
+Please refer to the documentation in the application itself.

+In case the app crashes, just go to your terminal and press CTRL + C and restart the app.

 ## Closing the App